An implementation of neural simulation-based inference for parameter estimation in ATLAS: Comparison of sensitivity

 \section{Comparison of sensitivity}

 This section shows the sensitivity of the NSBI method and the impact of systematic uncertainties in the result.
 The demonstration is performed for the simplified version of an off-shell Higgs boson signal strength measurement on simulated samples described in \Sect{\ref{sec:ExampleUseCase}} and considers a subset of the physics processes and systematic uncertainties described in \Sect{\ref{sec:example_sys_unc}}.
+The simplified analysis presented here contains only three processes and two sources of systematic uncertainties.
+A full analysis usually contains 10 -- 20 processes and 100 -- 200 independent systematic uncertainties.
+The simplified version allows the demonstration of the main features of the NSBI implementation presented in this paper without excessive computational costs.